-Today, Con-Tek Machine is located in a 24,000 square foot facility in St. Paul, Minnesota and has approximately 26 employees.
-One of the great strengths of our company is our loyal employee base.
-Of the 26 people working here, many have been around since the early days of Con-Tek Machine, Inc. The average length of employment for over half of our current staff is more than 20 years.
+Con-Tek Machine is located in a 24,000 square foot facility in St. Paul, Minnesota.
+One of the great strengths of our company is our loyal employee base, many of which have been around since the early days of Con-Tek Machine.
+The average length of employment for over half of our current staff is more than 20 years.
 That is a lot of machine experience being put to work for you.
 Plus, many of our employees are trained in multiple disciplines.
 This benefits the company and the customer in a number of ways.
 Machine designers do sales, estimating, drafting and project management work, while machine assemblers are also qualified to weld and do machining work.
 Customers can deal with the same contact throughout the course of their project and shop labor can be shifted from one area to another to streamline the workload and scheduling – ensuring the best product is produced in the most time efficient schedule.
 Do you think you’d be a good fit?
-Visit our careers page to see our openings →

 We’d love to see you at a trade show.
 Here’s where we’ll be soon: